heremaps/harp.gl/CODINGSTYLE.md

    - Create private `setupXYZ` methods, if applicable.
    - Instead of `setupXYZ` methods, it might be possible to create a subclass of the object and initialize the members there.
    - Consider applying [Carmack's "good judgement"](http://number-none.com/blow/john_carmack_on_inlined_code.html) by breaking this rule ONLY if it is necessary.
+1. Use `undefined`, don't use `null`.
+Inspired from: https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines#null-and-undefined

 ## Formatting